Sun Bo (footballer)

-Sun Bo (孙铂 (Sūn Bó); born 22 January 1991 in Dalian, Liaoning) is a Chinese footballer who currently plays for Dalian Yingbo in the Chinese Super League.
+Sun Bo (孙铂 (Sūn Bó); born 22 January 1991 in Dalian, Liaoning) is a Chinese footballer.

 Club career

 Sun joined the Shandong Luneng Taishan youth team system from Dalian Shide in 2006.
-He was loaned to China League Two side Dalian Aerbin (now known as Dalian Professional) in 2010.
+He was loaned to China League Two side Dalian Aerbin (now known as Dalian Pro) in 2010.
 He scored 5 goals in 15 appearances as Dalian Aerbin won promotion to the second tier at the end of the 2010 season.
 Although Shandong Luneng Taishan decided to call him back, he finally transferred to Dalian Aerbin in 2011.
 He played 14 league matches in the 2011 season and Dalian Aerbin won two successive championships to promote to Chinese Super League.
 However, Sun failed to establish himself within the team and made just 6 appearances (56 minutes in total) in 2012 season.
 Sun had trial at League One side Henan Jianye and Shijiazhuang Yongchang Junhao in January 2013 but stayed at Dalian Aerbin for 2013 Chinese Super League campaign.
 On 31 July 2013, he scored his first Super League goal 5 minutes after he substituted on in a 2–2 draw against Shanghai Dongya.
 He scored his second Super League goal 4 days later, which ensured Dalian Aerbin beat Wuhan Zall 3–0.
 On 7 August, he scored at the last moment of the match in the fifth round of 2013 Chinese FA Cup, helping Dalian Aerbin beat Jiangsu Sainty 2–1 and entered the semi-finals for the first time in club's history.

+After the 2025 season, Dalian Yingbo annouanced Sun's departure on 4 March 2026.